ScottLogic/blog/hsauve/_posts/2025-05-27-read-the-books-should-junior-developers-use-llms.md

 AI tools are incredibly impressive, and in my experience, they can also be addictive, the same way social media is.
 They offer instant results and gratification and are like a one-stop shop for all kinds of information.

-But over reliance on LLMs to produce code can prevent the development of a deep understanding of a problem and its possible solutions.
+But overreliance on LLMs to produce code can prevent the development of a deep understanding of a problem and its possible solutions.
 The same way chatbots rely on context to provide accurate responses, delegating problem-solving entirely limits the formation of an internal context or [mental model](https://blog.scottlogic.com/2023/08/11/mental-models-and-the-user-experience.html).
 And next time a similar issue arises, that *déjà-vu* feeling may not be there.

 Using AI to write code that you don’t really understand feels a bit like cheating, which in some situations can equate to a lack of ownership and accountability.

-It’s a bit like paying a private tutor at uni to write your essay.
+It’s a bit like paying a private tutor at university to write your essay.
 Yes you’ve had an amazing grade, but if you were asked about it, would you be able to explain the ideas?

 It also means that without these tools, independent problem-solving can be difficult.
 And when the moment comes for a coding challenge or a technical interview, your artificial colleague is not here to help.